 UK law requires that your motor insurance includes third party cover when driving in the European Union.

-Your policy will provide cover for driving in the EU, but it will be necessary for you to obtain an International Driving Permit, to show in the event of a documentation check.
+Your policy will provide cover for driving in the EU, but you will need to get an International Driving Permit, that you can show if your documents are checked.

 More information on how to get an International Driving Permit is available here.

-The Association of British Insurers (ABI) has issued a helpful document which addresses further questions on insurance requirements when driving abroad.
+The Association of British Insurers (ABI) has issued a helpful document that addresses further questions on insurance requirements when driving abroad.
 Visit here for more information.